top of page

 Beate Ebert, a licensed clinical psychologist from Germany, learned the gravity of the situation in Sierra Leone at a conference in [2010].
 There, during a presentation by author Sarah Culberson, Beate became inspired to visit Sierra Leone herself.
 The country lacked mental health infrastructure, and Beate knew she had something to offer.

 During her first trip to Sierra Leone, Beate met Father Peter Konteh, the leader of the Caritas foundation in Freetown.
 Father Peter recognized the need for psychological support within his community and was eager to collaborate with Beate.
 In the first workshop arranged by Father Peter, Beate trained participants in a method of therapy called Acceptance and Commitment Therapy (ACT).
-ACT is an empirically supported psychotherapy for patients suffering from a wide range of mental and physical conditions, including depression, anxiety, and PTSD.
+ACT is an empirically supported psychotherapy that helps patients cope with a wide range of mental and physical conditions, including depression, anxiety, and PTSD.

 Out of the 30 workshop participants from NGOs around Sierra Leone, a young social worker stood out.
 Hannah Bockarie, herself a survivor of trauma from the civil war, was eager to apply and share ACT within her community.
-From then on, Hannah was a transformative member of Commit and Act.
+From then on, Hannah became a transformative member of Commit and Act.
 She started working as a volunteer.
 In 2014, Hannah registered the Commit and Act Foundation Sierra Leone as an independent local NGO.
-Although she was the only staff member back then, as of 2021, Hannah is now Country Director and supervises over 55 employees.
+Although she was the only staff member at the beginning, by 2021 she had become Country Director, supervising more than 55 employees.

 Ever since meeting one another, Hannah and Beate have been visionary partners.
 They empower each other in a very unique way.